Chapter Thirty-Five: In the Ashes of the Midnight Sun

 "It was a group effort.
 Pansy and Blaise went to Australia, Potter and I went to Venice.
 Truth be told, all I did was handle the paperwork."

-Part 4: And torch the part of me that's you.
+Part Five: And torch the part of me that's you.

-Still, it was all too much for one person to have to deal with.
-So she continued walking, simply following the path, thinking and attempting to shake off her worries.
+So, she continued walking, following the path, thinking and attempting to shake off her worries.

 When Hermione reached the outermost edges of the gardens, she looked up at the night time sky, a very starry night with a full moon.
 Hermione remembered several points in the last six years when she had looked to the skies with a heavy heart.
 She recalled feeling so small while her problems felt as enormous and vast and complex as the universe.